Amongmong Festival(Last Updated 18 Aug, 2023)

-Amongmong festival is a pre-Harvest festival of the Sangam tribe who are the residents of Nagaland with the prime aim of the promotion of togetherness.
-This 6-day festival celebrated with extremely fervor and enthusiasm by the people where they also worship their local deities.
-The people of the tribes place 3 cuisine stones close to the fireplace so that they can accomplish the tribe’s health, good harvest and prosperity.
+Amongmong Festival in Nagaland is a pre-Harvest festival of the Sangam tribe.
+This festival celebrates with the prime aim of the promotion of togetherness.
+This 6-day festival is celebrated with extreme zeal and enthusiasm by the people who worship their local deities.
+Moreover, the people of the tribes place 3 cuisine stones close to the fireplace to accomplish the tribe’s health, good harvest, and prosperity.

-The priest of the village makes an announcement in the night and then next morning reads-out the declaration about the festival.
-The villagers make arrangements for food, special wines (Rohi and Madhu) and firewood are arranged by the villagers.
-Then the priest goes on with his announcement to break up the spirit of dead from the living ones of the tribes.
+The village priest announces in the night and then the following day reads out the declaration about the festival.
+The villagers make arrangements for food and exceptional wines (Rohi and Madhu), and the villagers arrange firewood.
+Then the priest goes on with his announcement to break up the spirit of the dead from the living ones of the tribes.
 This festival is celebrated to get a good harvest, which is the special significance.
 Singkitshaa is the first day of Amongmong.

 6-day Celebration of Amongmong festival